patternfly/patternfly-elements/docs/get-started.md

   ```

   ### In HTML
-  To load the PatternFly Element web components in HTML you will need to use an importmap type script tag:
+  Alternatively, to load the PatternFly Elements web components in HTML you will need to use an importmap type script tag:
   `<script type="importmap"> ... </script>` and module type script tag `<script type="module"> ... </script>`.

   In this example, we load the [card](/components/card/) modules using an importmap from JSPM.